gamazonlab/IGESWorkshop2023/data/README.md

 "covid.iges.rds" --> the raw count matrices for the subsetted samples

-"meta_data_covid.txt" --> meta data for the above samples
+"meta_data_covid.txt" --> meta data for the samples